ffplayout/ffplayout/README.md

 - overlay a logo
 - overlay scrolling text
 - EBU R128 loudness normalization (single pass)
+- loop clip in playlist which `out` value is higher then its `duration`, see also [Loop Clip](https://github.com/ffplayout/ffplayout-engine/wiki/Loop-Clip)
 - trim and fade the last clip, to get full 24 hours
 - when playlist is not 24 hours long, loop filler clip until time is full
 - set custom day start, so you can have playlist for example: from 6am to 6am, instate of 0am to 12pm